By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Miracle Sheets make sense if: You're prone to skin breakouts from bedding bacteria, you're a light-to-normal sleeper (the sateen weave sleeps warm), and you value the psychological benefit of knowing you're sleeping in a lower-bacteria environment.
 The antimicrobial benefit is real even if marketing claims are exaggerated.

-Skip them if: You sleep hot — the sateen weave traps heat noticeably.
+Skip them if: You sleep hot.
+The sateen weave traps heat noticeably.
 If breathability is your priority, percale cotton outperforms sateen regardless of silver content.
 Also skip if you want verified-organic bedding; Miracle Sheets are not certified organic.

 Our Verdict: Not Bad, But Not Worth It at Full Price